mcore1976/sim808gpstracker/README.md

 d) ATMEGA 328P (arduino uno) - 2 USD

-e) 3x 1N4007 (1 USD) - to convert 5V from powerbank to 3.3V for ATMEGA328P VCC
+e) 3x 1N4007 (1 USD) - to convert 5V from powerbank to 3.3V for ATMEGA328P VCC ( only for BK-808 board and others that require TTL 3.3V logic)

 f) 2x 1000uF / 16V capacitor ( 0.5 USD) - connect to VCC & GND of SIM808 board
    AND to existing 100uF (parallel) on the SIM808 board